Guide

 EPDM

-• Very flexible, even at low temperatures
+• Highly flexible, even at low temperatures

-• Available in 0.75mm and 1.0mm thicknesses
+• Available in 0.75mm standard and 1.0mm heavy duty

 Butyl rubber